carbon-design-system/carbon/docs/guides/endgame.md

 <details>
   <summary>How to run React smoke test</summary>

-Change directories so you are wherever you create new projects and run:
+Change directories to wherever you want to add the project and run:

 ```bash
 npx create-react-app tmp